VYANKATESHNAMDAS/PCBDesignWorks/README.md

   - Schematic Design: Comprehensive circuit diagram for the Frequency Modulator.
   - PCB Layout: High-quality PCB design with precise routing.
   - 3D View: Visual representation of the PCB for better understanding and presentation.

+## 5] CE Amplifier PCB Design
+This project demonstrates the design and implementation of a Common Emitter (CE) Amplifier circuit using Proteus software.
+The project includes the schematic, PCB layout, and 3D view of the design.

+### Features
+  - Schematic Design: Detailed circuit diagram of the CE Amplifier.
+  - PCB Layout: High-quality PCB design with optimized routing.
+  - 3D View: Realistic 3D visualization of the PCB design.

+### Tools Used
+  - Proteus Design Suite: For creating the schematic, PCB layout, and 3D view.

+### Author
+  - Vyankatesh Namdas